 - 6. Can I recover punitive damages for insurance bad faith in Nevada?

-Under Nevada law, “good faith” is defined as “honesty in fact and the observance of reasonable commercial standards of fair dealing.”2 This means that Insurance companies in Nevada must:
+Under Nevada law, the duty of good faith is defined as “honesty in fact and the observance of reasonable commercial standards of fair dealing.”2 This means that Insurance companies in Nevada must:

-- Pay legitimate claims when the policy holder experiences a “covered risk,”
+- Pay legitimate claims up to the insurance coverage policy limit when the policy holder experiences a “covered risk,”

 - Promptly and fairly investigate claims to determine who is liable,